 Self-righteous people tend to trust in their own heart, be wise in their own eyes, justify themselves, despise or disregard others, and judge or condemn others.

 God expects works from all He has called.
 We show our faithfulness and loyalty to God by our works or conduct - what we produce by what we have been given.

 The two men who go to the Temple to pray contrast in character, belief, and self-examination.
-Martin Collins shows that, although this parable involves prayer, it is not as much about how to pray as it is about how to be justified before God.
+The contrast shows how to be justified before God.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.